wyrtwala/craft/docs/digging_deeper.md

   - Computers don't have any idea what numeric precision or decimal points are, and therefore are horrible at calculations involving them.
-For this reason I consider them a bad idea in general in programming, but for the sake of completeness I will put a way to access the registeres that are specially made for dealing with this type of numbers.
+For this reason I consider them a bad idea in general in programming, but for the sake of completeness I will add a way to access the registeres that are specially made for dealing with this type of numbers.
 ```
 xmm:0